chantox1/MH3U-WiiU-Patcher/README.md

 ## Building

-If compiling yourself, take a look at the import statements and verify everything is properly linked.
-You will need the [wiiurpxtool](https://github.com/0CBH0/wiiurpxtool) executable at the same level as the patcher's.
+If compiling yourself, please take a look at the import statements and verify everything is properly linked (particularly OpenSSL).
+You will need the [wiiurpxtool](https://github.com/0CBH0/wiiurpxtool) executable at the same level as the patcher's when running.

 ## Special Thanks
 CBH, for providing [wiiurpxtool](https://github.com/0CBH0/wiiurpxtool) under the GPLv3.